Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

 In practice, we may wish to use score matrices other than $S(i,j) = 2^{(i+nj)}$.
-The following theorem (simple proof in Appendix \ref{app:proofs}) shows that random assignment of $S$ is sufficient for $S$ to be identifying. \begin{theorem} If the entries $S$ are independent absolutely continuous random variables $S(i,j) \in \mathbb R$ then $S$ is identifying almost surely. \end{theorem}
+The following theorem shows that random assignment of $S$ is sufficient for $S$ to be identifying. \begin{claim} If the entries $S$ are independent absolutely continuous random variables $S(i,j) \in \mathbb R$ then $S$ is identifying almost surely. \end{claim}